A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

 The orientations $o_\mc{C}$ of Definition \ref{def:dividing circle} will be used throughout the paper to simplify various computations involving signs, and will also be used to define the generators of Lee homology.
 Furthermore, there are some cases where these orientations can be used to eliminate all of the sign complications coming from rules (O) and (C).
 The key to realizing this is the following lemma about terms in the differential corresponding to oriented saddles.

 \begin{lemma} Let $u\xrightarrow{e}v$ be an edge in the cube $\cube^n$, with corresponding differential component $C(D_u)\xrightarrow{\del^e}C(D_v)$ between resolutions of the link diagram $D\subset\RP^2$.
 Suppose orientations $o_u,o_v$ have been chosen for $D_u,D_v$ respectively such that the saddle cobordism $D_u\xrightarrow{s}D_v$ is orientable with respect to $o_u,o_v$.
 Then the map $\del^e$ sends all generators $g\in C(D_u)$ to sums of generators in $C(D_v)$ of the same sign.
 In other words, rules (O) and (C) affect the entire edge map $\del^e$ equivalently, just as rule (P) does. \end{lemma} \begin{proof} For an orientable saddle $s$, orientations on distant circles are maintained, so that rule (O) cannot contribute anything.
-Meanwhile, for rule (C), one sees that the consistency of each nearby circle is maintained from domain to codomain, and for both $m$ and $\Delta$ the parity of the $X$-counts is constant amongst all generators.
+Meanwhile, for rule (C), one sees that the consistency of each nearby circle is maintained from domain to codomain, and for both $m$ and $\Delta$ the parity of the $X$-counts is constant amongst all generators (see also the similar argument in the proof of Lemma \ref{lem:change local ori gives chain iso}).
 This indicates that all generators are affected equally by rule (C). \end{proof}

 \begin{definition}[Definition 4.5 in \cite{LS}] A {\em sign assignment} for the cube $\cube^n$ consists in signs $\pm 1$ assigned to each edge of the cube, such that the product of the signs along the edges of any $2$-dimensional face is $-1$. \end{definition}